 The Department will continue to assist the FMCSA in conducting interstate compliance reviews and will continue to conduct intrastate compliance reviews during FY 2021-2023 period.
-The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2022 goal of 1,275 compliance reviews.
-As a result of the COVID-19 virus, the state has experienced a reduced capacity to train and certify new investigators during the FY 2019 FY 2020 periods at a time when we already are experiencing a greater than average number of vacancies.
-As a result of this and of the uncertainty related to the virus in the FY 2022 period, expectations have been adjusted accordingly.
-While a 1,275 review estimate was used for the FY 2022 period, the state may revise this based on factors that include but are not limited to manpower, overall need for investigations and changes in the investigation process.
-Based on performance through the first two quarters of FY 2021, the state will continue to project 1,275 reviews for FY 2022
+The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2023 goal of 1,530 compliance reviews.
+While a 1,530 review estimate was agai used for the FY 2023 period, the state may revise this based on factors that include but are not limited to manpower, overall need for investigations and changes in the investigation process.
+How quickly the Department is able to hire and train new positions will be key to meeting our goals in this period.